Eurce/River-Melody/project_posts/2014-03-25-Precalculating-the-Flow.md

 1. BFS to all 4-connected adjacent pixels.

-2. BFS to 12 pixels that have a distance randomly from 1 to 50.
+2. BFS to 12 random pixels that have a distance ranging from 1 to 50.

 3. As the search procedure is implemented with deque, which allows low probalbility front push behaviour.
 That is to say, sometimes DFS is executed temporarily.